andrewbaxter/sunwet/readme.md

 Also, while some of this data might be added by hand, I'd expect a lot of it to be added using automatic importers, perhaps reading from other databases of well-classified information.

 Sunwet supports full text search too though.

+Edit: Actually today people would probably say just use AI...
+I wrote this a couple years ago originally.
+I'm not going to address this directly, but to some point I think the above still applies: in order to train AI you still need structured, and I think AI (chat) wouldn't be a satisfactory interface for many interactions above.

 # What is Sunwet